 Hyde Park is one of the city’s most well-known cultural hubs.
 The former home to President Barack Obama, the neighborhood is known for the esteemed University of Chicago and the astounding number of Nobel Prize winners who hail from here.

 Within its maze of boulevards, you’ll find some of the city’s most cherished boutiques.
 A few of our favorites include57th Street Books, a charming bookstore with a maze of rooms to wander, a surprising selection, attentive staff, and rare finds.
 Toys et Ceterapromises playthings that are creative, constructive, and fun.
 Dearborn Denim boasts comfortable jeans designed, cut, and sewn right here in Chicago.

 Don’t forget to check out The Silver Room— a brand whose mission is to create a global community through art and culture — for amazing apparel, apothecary, accessories, books, and gifts.

-Find Pinterest-worthy home decor at Art Effects, a welcoming shop with a fun and affordable selection.
-Make sure to check out the back room, where you’ll find women’s clothes, accessories, and jewelry.
+With its charming streets lined with boutiques and pretty Victorian row houses, the area around Armitage Avenue and Halsted Street is home to some of the city’s most popular shops, selling everything from designer shoes to one-of-a-kind art and gifts.
+Find Pinterest-worthy home decor at Art Effect, a welcoming shop with a fun and affordable selection.
+Make sure to check out their back room, where you’ll find women’s clothes, accessories, and jewelry.

-The bustling “six corners” area (the intersection of Milwaukee, Damen, and North Avenues) is dotted with trend-making boutiques and hip vintage shops.
+Love all things fun and funky?
+Then you’re going to love shopping in Wicker Park and Bucktown, a trendy area known for its hipster culture, thriving arts community, indie shopping, vintage stores, record shops, thrifty gifts, and more.
+The bustling “six corners” area (the intersection of Milwaukee, Damen, and North Avenues) is dotted with trend-making boutiques and cool vintage shops.